 1. How many goals should a person have?
 How many goals are too many?

-In general, the number of goals for a person or department should be in the rough range of three to five.
-Going slightly over this (say, to eight) isn’t a disaster, but having way too many—we’ve seen organizations in which one person will have 32 significant goals for the year—means that you can’t truly focus on many of them.
+In general, we recommend no more than three to five major goals for each person or department.
+Going slightly over this (say, to eight) isn’t a disaster, but having way too many—we’ve seen organizations in which one person might have 32 significant goals for the year—means you can’t truly focus on many of them.

-In fact, having just a single, clear, overriding goal can be incredibly powerful.
-For instance, your development director might have several goals around adding new major donors, raising a certain amount from an event, and so forth, but ultimately you want her to be obsessing over a single bottom-line goal for dollars raised during the year.
+Having just a single, clear, overriding goal can be incredibly powerful.
+For instance, your development director might have several goals around adding new major donors, raising a certain amount from an event, and so forth.
+Still, ultimately you want them to focus on a single bottom-line goal for total dollars raised during the year.

 In cases where a person does have multiple goals, consider indicating their relative weight.
-For instance, you might decide that while broadly educating the public on your issue is a goal, it represents only 10% of success for the year, and getting your curriculum adopted by a majority of school districts in your state is worth 60% and thus much more important.
+For instance, you might decide that while broadly educating the public on your issue is a goal, it represents only 10% of success for the year, and getting your curriculum adopted by a majority of school districts in your state is worth 60%.

-2. What if goals need to change partway through the year?
+3. What if goals need to change part-way through the year?

-4. What happens if we don’t meet goals, especially stretch goals?
+3. What happens if we don’t meet goals (especially stretch goals)?

 5. Is it realistic to set longer-term goals during a very fast-moving campaign where things are constantly changing?

-If you’re operating in an environment that’s changing quickly and where you’re still sorting out how you’ll make the biggest impact, you might consider modifying your approach to goal-setting in the following ways:
+If you’re operating in an environment that’s changing quickly and you’re still sorting out how you’ll make the biggest impact, consider modifying your approach to goal-setting in the following ways:

-- Set and review progress against goals on a shorter cycle (every three or six months—or even every month, depending on your context).
-Establish regular review meetings and simple tracking systems to support this faster cycle.
+- Set and review progress on a shorter cycle (every 3-6 months—or even every month, depending on your context).
+Establish regular review meetings and tracking systems to support this faster cycle.

 - Since you’re operating with greater uncertainty, embrace subjective criteria for goals, such as “Maximize opportunities that come at us to …”

-- If you’re in an intensive building stage, your goals might focus more on activities than outcomes for the first year or two (for instance, “get website up and running by November” versus “build website into a hub that generates 20,000 hits a month”).
+- If you’re in an intensive building stage, your goals might focus more on activities than outcomes for the first year or two (“get the website up and running by November” versus “build website into a hub that generates 20,000 hits a month”).